 The grosse paint you can buy is messy and difficult to get off.
-Here is a simple WATTER WASED recipe.
+Here is a simple VATER PASED recipe.

-Baby lotion Powder paint (not purple because it stains) A little water (optional)
+Baby lotion Powder paint (not purple because it stains) $\Lambda$ little water (optional)

-'tix in plastic cuos.
+'dix in plastic cups.
 Have a mirror around to see results, and some tissues.
-Mixture washes off with some and water or just water.
-Try starting with white, and building up colours. e.g..... clownor....
+Mixture weakes off with scap and water or just water.
+Try starting with white, and building up colours. e.g..... clown ....or....
 Indian.